Beautiful views of the Cincinnati skyline from The Cincinnati Art Museum

 1. Cincinnati Art Museum

-One of the country’s best and oldest art museums is located in Cincinnati’s Eden Park neighborhood.
+One of the country’s best and oldest art museums is located in the historic Eden Park neighborhood.
 The museum was established in 1881, and thus, holds much historical significance.
-It was the first purpose-built art museum west of the Alleghenies.
+According to the museum website, it was the first purpose-built art museum west of the Alleghenies.
 The huge collection includes over 67,000 diverse works of art.
 The permanent collection features many diverse types of art including:

 • African